qcod/laravel-app-settings/README.md

 ```

 ### Use without UI
-If you want to just store the settings into db and don't want the UI for settings, for that simply use the helper function `setting()` or `AppSetting::get('app_name')` to store and retrieve settings from db.
-For this you don't need to define any section and inputs in app_settings.php config.
+If you want to just store the settings into db and don't want the UI to manage settings? for that simply use the helper function `setting()` or `AppSetting::get('app_name')` to store and retrieve settings from db.
+For this you don't need to define any section and inputs in `app_settings.php` config.

 > Make sure to set `'remove_abandoned_settings' => false` in **config/app_settings.php** otherwise any undefined input fields will be removed on save from UI.